 Step I: APPLICATION FOR PLAN REVIEW

-Complete and submit with applicable fee.
+Complete and submit your application and the applicable fee to the DSHS Architectural Review Group.
 Fees are not refundable.
-If you are submitting plans for an ASC, ESRD or FEC facility, no plan review fee is due.
+If you are submitting plans for an ASC, ESRD or FEMC facility, a plan review fee is not due.
 Click here to download the Application for Plan Review.
 Word, 125KB or PDF, 133KB

 Step II: SUBMIT CONSTRUCTION DOCUMENTS

-Submit one complete set of construction documents/final plans and specifications to the Department for review and approval.
-All construction documents/final plans and specifications shall be appropriately sealed and signed by a registered architect and professional engineers licensed by the State of Texas.
-See TAC 117, 125, 133 134, or 135, as applicable, for detailed requirements.
+Submit one complete set of construction documents/final plans and specifications to the DSHS for review and approval.
+All construction documents/final plans and specifications shall be appropriately sealed and signed by a registered architect and professional engineers that are licensed by the State of Texas.
+See TAC 117, 125, 131, 133, 134, or 135, as applicable, for detailed requirements.
 Options for special submittals include:

-- Self-certification - Upon your request and at the discretion of the Department, you may be allowed to submit a set of final construction documents and the Self-certification form attesting that plans and specifications are based upon and comply with the requirements of state licensing rules.
+- Self-certification - Upon your request and at the discretion of the DSHS Architectural Review Group, , you may be allowed to submit a set of final construction documents and the Self-certification form attesting that plans and specifications are based upon and comply with the requirements of state licensing rules.
 Click here to download the Self-certification packet.
 Word, 157KB or PDF, 76KB

-- Fast-track project - Usually for new hospitals or major new additions.
-At the discretion of the Department, you may be allowed to submit the project documents in two or three separate packages, allowing the Department to review each package as it is received.
-This process allows construction to begin as soon as the Department issues approval for the initial package.
-Submittal of package must be in accordance with §125.94(e)(2), §133.167(d)(2), §134.127(d)(2), or § 135.53(d)(2), as applicable.
-A fast-track project shall be requested in writing with a brief written description, narrative and construction timeline of the proposed project.
+- Fast-track project –This is usually required for new hospitals or major new additions.
+At the discretion of the DSHS Architectural Review Group,, you may be allowed to submit the project documents in two or three separate packages, which will allow for the review of each package as it is received.
+This process will allow construction to begin as soon as DSHS issues approval of the initial package.
+Submittal of the package must be in accordance with 25 TAC Chapter 125, §125.94(e)(2), Chapter 133, §133.167(d)(2), Chapter 134, §134.127(d)(2), or Chapter 135, § 135.53(d)(2), accordingly.
+A fast-track project shall be requested in writing with a brief written description, including a narrative and construction timeline of the proposed project.

-- Minor project - A project in a building that holds a current facility license issued by the Department and meets the specifications listed in TAC 125, 133, 134, or 135, as applicable.
-A minor project shall be requested in writing with a brief written description, narrative of the proposed project, and floor plans of the areas of work.
-Submit minor project package by mail or fax.
+- Minor project - A project in a building that holds a current facility license issued by the DSHS and meets the specifications listed in 25 TAC Chapter 117, Chapter 125, Chapter 131, Chapter 133, Chapter 134, or Chapter 135, accordingly.
+A minor project shall be requested in writing with a brief written description, narrative of the proposed project, and floor plans which depict the areas of work.
+Minor project packages shall be submitted via mail or fax.